-After school club is currently running on Thursdays until 4.30pm.
-The older children will be given the opportunity to complete homework or take part in the activities.
-Charges will be on a sliding scale £5.00 until 4.00pm and £10.00 until 4.30pm.
+After school provision is dependent on parental need.
 We will review provision termly and continue to tailor our provision to your needs, but also to ensure sustainable staffing.
 Don't hesitate to ask us if you have any questions.

-Additionally, there is a range of different sports clubs that vary throughout the year, such as badminton and cricket.
+There is a range of different sports clubs that vary throughout the year, such as badminton and cricket.
 The cost for these is £2.50 per pupil.
 Details are always available on the school website and updated on newsletters.